pman06/alx-higher_level_programming/0x00-python-hello_world/README.md

 5-print_string.py - Complete source code in order to print 3 times a string stored in the variable str, followed by its first 9 characters.

 6-concat.py - Source code to print `Welcome to Holberton School!`

+7-edges.py - Print out ranges of the work Holberton